mdb1/mdb1.github.io/_posts/2023-03-18-configuring-a-new-mac.markdown

         User git
         IdentityFile /Users/manu/.ssh/personal
     ```
-4. Add the key to your keychain: `ssh-add --apple-use-keychain ~/.ssh/mdb`
+4. Add the key to your keychain: `ssh-add --apple-use-keychain ~/.ssh/personal`
-   a.
-Enter the encryption password.
+   - Enter the encryption password.
 5. Now you can use `git clone git@personal:organization/repo.git` to clone private repositories.

 Note: If you are using SourceTree, be careful with the auto-generated keys, they will probably not work.
 If you keep getting Access Denied with those keys, try following the steps described above instead.